icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 A slice file consists of any number of [file attributes][attribute] and up to one [mode statement][mode-statement].
 These can appear in any order, but specifying more than one mode in a single file is forbidden.
 This is followed by an optional [module declaration][module-declaration], followed by any number of Slice definitions.
+It is illegal for a file to contain Slice definitions without a module declaration.

 ```ebnf {% showTitle=false %}
 SliceFile